 The required single measurement random error (or precision) is better than 34 ppb (threshold) / better than 17 ppb (breakthrough).
-The breakthrough requirement is met for the GOSAT products and the threshold requirement is met for the EMMA product.
+The breakthrough requirement is met for the GOSAT products and very likely also for the EMMA product.
 The SCIAMACHY products do not meet the threshold requirement (due to large degradation-related noise after October 2005).

 The systematic error (or "relative bias") requirement of better than 10 ppb (threshold) is met by all GOSAT product and the EMMA product.
 The SCIAMACHY product accuracy is about 10 ppb.
-The probability that this requirement is met is nearly 100% for all products except for the SCIAMACHY products where the probability is in the range 38-55%.
-The stability I very high as the probability that the corresponding requirement (drift < 3 ppb/year) is higher than 90% for all products.
+The probability that this requirement is met is 100% or nearly 100% for all products except for the SCIAMACHY products where the probability is in the range 43-55%.
+The stability is very high as the probability that the corresponding requirement (drift < 3 ppb/year) is higher than 96% for all products except for products except for the SCIAMACHY product CH4_SCI_WFMD (62%).